 In the absence of effective therapy, the average survival is approximately 3.5 years after the patient's CD4 count has reached 200 cells/mcL and 1.5 years for the patient who has developed an AIDS-defining diagnosis.
 The natural history and the prognosis for the patient with chronic HIV infection have been dramatically altered by antiretroviral therapy, especially by the use of cART that followed the introduction of protease inhibitors (PIs) and non-nucleoside reverse transcriptase inhibitors (NNRTIs) in 1996.

 Primary care providers in consultation with specialists are playing an increasing role in the care of HIV-infected individuals.
 It is not possible for all care to be delivered by infectious disease and oncology specialists.
 Moreover, with early cART and prophylaxis for opportunistic infections, HIV disease shares features of other multisystem, chronic diseases characterized by acute exacerbations and end-stage manifestations.
+A study of serodifferent heterosexual and MSM couples in which the HIV-positive partner was on cART found no documented cases of within-couple transmission of HIV, despite engaging in condomless sex, after an average of 1.3 years .

 Primary care providers should conduct risk factor assessment of their patients and, when appropriate, screen for HIV infection with pretest and post-test counseling.
 For persons who test positive, information on available medical and mental health services should be provided as well as guidance for contacting sexual or needle-sharing partners.
 Patients with HIV infection should be seen at regular intervals by a primary care provider to perform periodic physical examinations, monitor prognostic markers (e.g., CD4 count, viral load), initiate and monitor antiviral and prophylactic therapy, and provide supportive counseling.
 Specialists should be consulted for patients intolerant of standard drugs, those in need of systemic chemotherapy, and those with complicated opportunistic infections.
 In some cases, a single specialist consultation with follow-up to the primary care physician will provide the needed expertise while ensuring continuity of care.